dubyte/sparkpluggw/doc/DecisionTree.md

 Basically is there to help you test your decision tree.
 Notice that at the end you have a result which have a name. and a representation, if the result is not printed or the representation is not a leave node that means your tree has some issue, and you need to check it.

+### treeshow
+treeshow it only receives a json as parameter and if all is ok it will print three representation.